 The Carbohydrate Type (68% of the population)—this person burns carbohydrates for energy first and foremost, before fat or protein.

 These people will stay lean with a high-carb diet but gain weight easily on a low-carb one.
-CS individuals tend to do better with exercise because it helps them burn excess glucose rather than store it as body fat.
+CS individuals do better with exercise because it helps them burn excess glucose rather than store it as body fat.

 This is the most common type of metabolism, and it burns primarily carbs (about 60 to 65 percent of total calories) with some fat.
 Because this kind of metabolism burns so many carbs, it’s also called carb-burning metabolism.